• 001 - the logo.jpg

 The whole conflict became even more perplexing as the various paramilitary/terrorist organizations were themselves increasingly fragmenting into a confusing array of splinter groups.
 The IRA alone became split between the "Official IRA", the "Provisional IRA" (PIRA), the "Continuity IRA" and the "Real IRA".
 The Unionist side became similarly divided.

 The 1990s finally brought real change, culminating in the signing of the historic Good Friday Agreement of April 1998.
 I remember well watching the coverage on the TV at the time (when I was living in Britain).
 The sense of witnessing a historic moment was immense.
-Still, the road to peace was not simply a matter of an agreement, it had to be worked for on a daily basis, and that proved difficult and took many years before a devolved Northern Ireland Assembly actually got to work.
-But it is working now (see Belfast).
-The main opposing parties, Sinn Féin (the political arm of the IRA) and the DUP (Democratic Unionist Party) are these days merely political rivals.
+Still, the road to peace was not simply a matter of an agreement, it had to be worked for on a daily basis, and that proved difficult and took many years before a devolved Northern Ireland Assembly actually got to work – and it has not always worked since.
+However, the main opposing parties, Sinn Féin (the political arm of the IRA) and the DUP (Democratic Unionist Party) are these days merely political rivals.

-To the outside world, the Northern Ireland conflict had manifested itself in the news especially in the form of terrorist bombings or in footage of rituals that to the outsider seemed just bizarre, e.g. the "marches" of the Orange Order.
+To the outside world, the Northern Ireland conflict of the 1960s to 1990s had manifested itself in the news especially in the form of reports of terrorist bombings or in footage of rituals that to the outsider seemed just bizarre, e.g. the "marches" of the (Unionist) Orange Order.
 What it was all really about was hardly explained in such news coverage.
-In general it's therefore always been hard for outsiders to get their heads round this bitter conflict and its roots.
+In general it's therefore always been difficult for outsiders to get their heads round this bitter conflict and its roots.
 I realized myself how much homework I still had to do (despite me having followed the British media for so long) when it came to covering Northern Ireland for this website.
 Few historical contexts have been as hard for me to try and untangle as this one.
 And I still feel like I've only scratched the surface.

-Accordingly, my recent study trip to Northern Ireland in December 2012 was incredibly intense (especially in Derry/Londonderry).
-If there's one thing I was able to take home with me from that trip it is this: it really is impossible to fully understand the whole thing – but the very realization of this made me try even harder all the same!
+I've travelled to Northern Ireland twice, first in December 2012 and again in April 2023.
+Especially that first trip was a veritable ‘study trip’ and incredibly intense (especially in Derry/Londonderry).
+And the political walking tour I took in West Belfast in 2023, with guides from both sides of the divide taking turns, was not far behind.
+If there's one thing I was able to take home with me from those trips it is this: it really is impossible to fully understand the whole thing and the roots of the Troubles – but the very realization of this made me try even harder all the same!

 In Omagh today there are two memorials commemorating the bombing.
 At the actual bombing site, where space is naturally limited, there is only a small stele marking the spot.
 But a bit to the north, on the other side of the river, a Remembrance Garden on a somewhat larger scale has been constructed.
 It contains a reflecting pool and a set of 31 steel poles with little mirrors at the top.
 [54.6015,-7.2991].

 Other than that, sites associated with the Northern Ireland conflict are to be found in particular in the capital Belfast, where you can go on "Troubles"-related city tours.
-Especially the (in)famous Black Taxi Tours have become a prime dark tourism offering that has also attracted a lot of debate both in the general press as well as in the academic literature about dark tourism.
-Derry/Londonderry, site of the infamous Bloody Sunday, also offers a nascent dark tourism infrastructure.
+Especially the famous Black Taxi Tours have become a prime dark tourism offering that has also attracted a lot of debate both in the general press as well as in the academic literature about dark tourism.
+Derry/Londonderry, site of the infamous Bloody Sunday, also offers a few dark tourism sites.
 More so than even in Belfast, the divide between the two factions is still very visible here too.
 In fact the history of the conflict clearly reaches into the present day in this city, despite all the efforts made with regard to reconciliation.
 In some parts of Derry it can even make the casual visitor somewhat uneasy – like you can almost hear the conflict still simmering under its lid.
-At least that was very much my impression when I was there.
+At least that was very much my impression when I was there in 2012, less so in 2023.

 Travelling to Northern Ireland is naturally easiest from the Republic of Ireland with easy road and rail access (the latter between Belfast and Dublin only).
 From Great Britain there are ferries to Belfast and Larne, and of course numerous flight connections.
 Within Northern Ireland, buses form the backbone of public transport with plenty of routes, fairly frequent connections and fares that are relatively affordable.